nischalshrestha/automatic_wat_discovery/README.md

 ### 1. Preparation phase
 First, the Kaggle Notebooks are traversed and the file paths are gathered for both Python and R. These lists will be used in the next phase.
 Relevant Files:

-- [parseNotebooks.py](https://github.com/nischalshrestha/kaggle_parsing/blob/master/parseNotebooks.py) to traverse Notebooks and create a file path lists for both Python/R Notebooks/Scripts stored in [files](https://github.com/nischalshrestha/kaggle_parsing/tree/master/files)
+- [parseNotebooks.py](https://github.com/nischalshrestha/kaggle_parsing/blob/master/parseNotebooks.py) to traverse Notebooks and create file path lists for both Python/R Notebooks/Scripts stored in [files](https://github.com/nischalshrestha/kaggle_parsing/tree/master/files)

 ### 2. Segmentation + Filter + Normalization phase
 Next, both the Python/R notebooks/scripts are segmented, where each line is considered a candidate expression.
 These candidates are then  filtered for one-liner stand-alone expressions, discarding block expressions that span multiple lines like `if` or `def` in Python, or `function` and `for` in R. In this filtering process, each line must also fit a subset of the the grammar for each language (Python/pandas and R).
-Once the expressions meets these requirements, they are noramlized: 1) Dataframe variable names are renamed to `mslacc` so it's convenient for the Execution phase and 2) Whitespace within the expressions are stripped to unbias during the calculation of syntactical edit distances in the Cluster phase.
+Once the expressions meet these requirements, they are noramlized: 1) Dataframe variable names are renamed to `mslacc` to standardize the dataframe variables for execution in the Execution phase 2) Whitespace within the expressions are stripped to unbias during the calculation of syntactical edit distances in the Cluster phase.

 For Python, the built-in `ast` module is used to parse Python code and filter for certain expressions using the `ast.Visitor` class.
 The filtered expressions are then normalized using the `ast.Transformer` class.
 Relevant files: